marshareb/marshareb.github.io/_posts/2020-5-21-Induced-and-Seminorms.md

 categories: ["Weekly Update"]
 ---

+In this post, we discuss a problem from dynamical systems that I've been thinking about as well as the end of Rudin chapter 1.

 # Personal Life

 In real life, my week has mostly been coming back to Columbus Ohio and adjusting to the change.